japan0101/SeniorProject/README.md

 Well the training component of MLAgents is implemented in Python\
  even though Unity uses C#\
  Also python is one of the most popular languages for machine learning\
  offering libraries such as TensorFlow and PyTorch Both of these are\
  absolute powerhouse that simplify AI development

-MLAgents uses pytorch running in Python to handle essential task like\
-training, data processing and updating the model through reinforcement learning
+MLAgents uses pytorch running in Python to handle an essential task like training, data processing and updating the model through reinforcement learning

 Reinforcement learning is a type of machine learning where agents learn by\
 interacting with their environment and receiving rewards for achieving specific\
 goals pytorch manages the complex calculation involved in this learning process\
-while Unity provides the environment where agents interact, learn and adapt in real time.\
+while Unity provides the environment where agents interact, learn and adapt in real time.

 This setup lets Python handle the training side while Unity manages the visual and interactive\
 parts of the simulation

 Let's proceed with the installation\
-boot up the anaconda powershell that we're intalled earlier
+boot up the anaconda PowerShell that we're installed earlier

 Create a new Conda environment with Python 3.10.12
 ```powershell